 Star Trek: Generations has an opening sequence that takes place in 2293 before jumping ahead to 2371.
 I don’t like the idea of expecting people to watch part of a movie and then save the rest for god knows how much later, but as there IS a clearly marked divider in this film, I decided to mention that if someone DID want to watch the opening sequence here, but not continue on, that can be a fun thing to do.
 Really though, it’s probably easiest just to watch it all at once in 2371, where I have placed it based on theatrical release date.

-Like in TOS, production order can vary from aired order, but it seems that they had a much better idea of the intended airing orders than TOS did, so basically watching in airdate order is just fine and avoids some glitches.
+Like in TOS, production order can vary from aired order, but it seems that they had a much better idea of the intended airing orders than TOS did, so basically watching in airdate order is just fine and avoids more glitches than it causes.

 DS9 likewise pretty much works just fine in aired order without any need to be creative.
 This series ran, and took place concurrently, with both TNG and VOY.
 I tend to switch back and forth between them in the viewing guide based on airdates, but I do occasionally bend or break that to avoid interrupting a two-parter or a cohesive arc, especially as the physical distance between the two story settings means that adjusting slightly doesn’t cause continuity issues.